Yorkshire Auditory Implant Service

 • monitor and assess progress through formal and informal assessment

-How the Paediatric SLTs work with you and your child after they have received their cochear implant
+How the Reahabilitation team work with you and your child after they have received their cochlear implant

-The paediatric SLT team currently includes Helen and Liz who are both experienced speech and language therapists working with deaf children with a range of communication needs.
+The paediatric rehabilitation team currently consists of 4 speech and language therapists Helen, Renee, Ali and Sam and 2 teachers of the deaf Jeni and Joanne who are experienced practitioners working with deaf children with a range of communication needs.
 They provide support to parents/carers throughout the assessment for a cochlear implant and for those who go on to receive an implant.

 • Once your child has had their implant(s), they will be seen for review at specific points depending on your child’s age and communication and language needs.

-• Your child will be seen at the Listening for Life Centre for these appointments.
-The SLTs are based at the Centre; although some outreach can be provided when needed.
+• Your child will be seen at the Listening for Life Centre and at home or in setting for these appointments.

-• SLT rehabilitation after your child’s implant(s) involves individual review appointments to monitor your child’s progress and to provide specific tailored advice for you to try at home.
-Group workshops for parents are also offered when appropriate.
-These cover topics such as developing your child’s early communication skills, increasing your child’s vocabulary knowledge and helping to develop your child’s more complex language skills.
+• Rehabilitation after your child’s implant(s) involves individual review appointments/visits to monitor your child’s progress and to provide specific tailored advice for you to try at home.

-• The paediatric SLTs will monitor most children for the first 5 years after their implant(s) depending upon if this is needed and your child’s age.
-Children over the age of 16 years will transfer over to the Adult SLT team if appropriate; however, YAIS SLTs are always available no matter how long your child has had their implant(s), to help with any language and communication challenges your child may need support with at home, in education or at work.
+• The paediatric rehabilitation team will monitor most children for the first 3 years after their implant(s) depending upon if this is needed and your child’s age.
+Children over the age of 16 years will transfer over to the Adult Audiology and SLT team if appropriate.
+Advice is always available no matter how long your child has had their implant(s), to help with any language and communication challenges your child may need support with at home, in education or at work.

 Books promote language development

-• The YAIS ToD will be your key worker and link person between home, setting, local services and YAIS.
-Part of their role is to share information between home, setting and the audiological and SLT professionals at YAIS.
+The YAIS Rehabilitationist key worker will be your key worker and link person between home, setting, local services and YAIS.
+Part of their role is to share information between home, setting and the audiological professionals at YAIS.
 This is to get as full a picture as possible of how your child’s hearing and listening skills are progressing in the “real world”.

-• The YAIS ToD visits you at home with the local teacher of the deaf to go through information about switch on visits and care pathways.
+The YAIS Rehabilitationist key worker visits you at home with the local teacher of the deaf to go through information about switch on visits and care pathways.

-• The YAIS ToD will make further visits to you and your child with the local teacher of the deaf which will either take place at home or in a setting depending on the child’s age.
-The visits will be more frequent in the first year (up to 8) but not as frequent as your local teacher of the deaf
+The YAIS Rehabilitationist key worker will make further visits to you and your child with local professionals (teacher of the deaf or speech and langauge therapist) which will either take place at home or in a setting depending on the child’s age.
+The visits will be more frequent in the first year, but not as frequent as your local teacher of the deaf.

 Child sharing book

-The YAIS ToD observes your child’s hearing and listening behaviour in the home, shares observations with you and your local ToD and takes notes of your own observations.
+The YAIS Rehabilitationist key worker observes your child’s hearing, listening and communication in the home and setting, shares observations with you and your local professionals and takes notes of your own observations.
 They offer advice, guidance and support for you in your role in helping to develop your child’s listening and communication skills in the home environment.
 They also offer advice, guidance and support for school and nursery staff in their role developing listening and communication in the setting.